tiendu/tiendu.github.io/_posts/2026-06-09-nextflow-snakemakw-wdl-2026-eng.md

 Nextflow supports dynamic resources through process directives.

 For example, a task can request more memory on the second attempt than on the first attempt.
 It can also estimate memory from input file size.
-Recent Nextflow versions also expose previous task attempt information such as `task.previousTrace`, which can support trace-aware retry tuning.
+Newer Nextflow versions support adjusting resources using previous execution trace metrics.

 This matters because a mature workflow should not run every sample on the largest possible machine.